peryevd/fasinfoset-parser/README.md

 (quick&dirty example: put your code in main(String[]) and run the file either from the commandline or your IDE.)

+The commandline parameters are documented in the usage statement in the main method.

 Planned extensions are
-1) to fix the main method to accept proper args, e.g.
-  "java -c gov/usgs/cida/fastinfoset/FastinfosetConverter sourcefile.fi targetfile.xml"
+1) to add a simple jarfile build
-2) to write a shell script to invoke java.exe and pass the necessare arguments in:
+2) to write a shell script to invoke java -jar and pass the necessary arguments in:
   "fi-convert -f sourcefile.fi -x targetfile.xml"
   or something of the sort.